hybridsynchaadl/hybridsynchaadl.github.io/download.md

 Note that HybridSynchAADL tool uses Maude-with-SMT which is a rewriting modulo SMT extension of Maude 3.0 at C++ level.
 You can download it in this [link](https://maude-se.github.io/)

-## Installation (for Developer)

-For developing HybridSynchAADL, download osate developer version in your local computer.
-Please refer to the <b>Developer Documentation</b> in OSATE web page.
-After successfully setting up an OSATE development environment, import three plugin projects in this repository:

-* edu.postech.aadl.synch
-* edu.postech.aadl.xtext.propspec
-* edu.postech.aadl.xtext.propspec.ui

-HybridSynchAADL uses [ANTLR](https://www.antlr.org/) which is a powerful parser generator for java when parsing continuous dynamics in environment component.
-You can download ANTLR and ANTLR IDE in <b>Eclilpse Markeplace</b>.